You’ve been in the league for 16 years. Can you say your MLB career is just as exciting as it was that first year?

 Paul has been very influential in my development and my life.
 He’s a groomsman in my wedding this fall.
 He’s really helped me to understand the cerebral part of the game and also in terms of media he’s groomed me to act how he does with handling team questions and all of the stuff like that.

 Are you going to write your own vows?

 Man, I don’t even know!

-Do you ever feel it’s tough to stay focused as a young pro in a big city?
+Do you ever feel it’s tough to stay focused as a young professional athlete in a big city?